netzjahre/cwc-sqlite/README.md

 more flexible options for showing and deleting entries.
 Purpose of the changes:
-You can view the bots before deleting them, you can decide which are wanted and which are unwanted site visits.
+You can view the bots before deleting them, you can decide which are wanted site visits and which are unwanted site visits.
 You can delete unwanted visits from the counter and keep hhe wanted visits.

 Derived from netzjahre/cwc is this cwc-sqlite.